 To innovate on a totally new offering, being able to accurately predict the market behaviour in the future plays a vital role. (tools to predict the market behaviour in the future and how to communicate your solution will be discussed in a future article).

-By asking and honestly answering the questions above, the product developer would have the tools such as the vision of the offerings, cost and budget it needs to even begin the product development process.
+By asking and honestly answering the questions above, the product developer would have the tools such as the vision of the offerings, cost and budget needed to even begin the new food product development process.
 The chances of success are high if the developer answers a needs, but chances are good if the developer answers the wants.
 The best chance of new product development success is what the diagram above shows, what the market needs and wants and is able to acquire it at the right price (perceived value).

 If the new offerings focuses on “wants”, then it needs to be communicated even more than the “needs” because the needs would spark the bulb in the consumers looking for solutions and brand loyalty increases for the solution providers.